OAI/OpenAPI-Specification/proposals/001_Alternative-Schema-Proposal.md

 ### Alternative Schema Registry

 Values used to populate the Alternative Schema Object are required to come from the Alternative Schema Registry.
-The preliminary Alternative Schema Registry is located [here](https://spec.openapis.org/registry/alternative-schema).
+The preliminary Alternative Schema Registry is located at https://spec.openapis.org/registries/alternative-schema[https://spec.openapis.org/registries/alternative-schema].

 *** Note this is a placeholder registry.
 Don't take the values seriously. ***